openvax/mhcflurry/docs/intro.rst

 provides competitive accuracy with a fast, documented, open source implementation.

-We provide downloadable MHCflurry predictors fit to affinity measurements deposited in IEDB.
+You can download pre-trained MHCflurry models fit to affinity measurements deposited in IEDB.
 See the "downloads_generation/models_class1" directory in the repository for the workflow used to train these predictors.
-It is also easy for users with their own data to fit their own models.
+Users with their own data can also fit their own MHCflurry models.

 Currently only allele-specific prediction is implemented, in which separate models are trained for each allele.
 The released models therefore support a fixed set of common